kubernetes/kubernetes/community-expectations.md

 and additional work for reviewers that can frustrate both parties.

 Consequently, as a community we expect that all active participants in the community will also be active reviewers.
-To that end, we have set out the following expectations for code review:

 Any *active contributor* to the Kubernetes project is expected to be available to review code in areas where that contributor has expertise.
-Active contributors or considered to be anyone who meets any of the following criteria:
+Active contributors are considered to be anyone who meets any of the following criteria:
    * Sent more than two pull requests (PRs) in the previous one month, or more than 20 PRs in the previous year.
    * Filed more than 3 issues in the previous month, or more than 30 issues in